If you had to pick one cologne to exude confidence and sophistication anywhere, Dior Sauvage would be near the top of my list.

 Unless you really want that Dior clout, in which case, good luck to you.
 It almost smells identical.

-It shares all of the keynotes that make the original special – I’d say around 95% similar – and is the closest technical dupe to Dior Sauvage on this list.
+It shares all of the keynotes that make the original special – I’d say around 95% to Dior Sauvage.

 You get the iconic Sauvage sense straight away with an aggressive ambroxan blast in the opening.
 It smells sharp, in-your-face, and has no problem making an entrance.